-Region 3 serves the Edison, Hayfield, Lee, Mount Vernon, and West Potomac Pyramids.
+Region 3 serves the Edison, Mount Vernon, and West Potomac pyramids

 About Region 3

-Region 3 also serves a large military population with the nearby Army installation of Fort Belvoir, located just off of Route 1.
-Fort Belvoir Elementary School has recently completed a renovation and expansion to serve the growing needs of the military families in the area.
+Region 3 is located in the eastern part of the county, surrounded by the Potomac River.
+It serves a large military population with the nearby Army installation of Fort Belvoir, located just off of Route 1.

-Region 3 is organized into five geographically-based pyramids.
-At the top of each pyramid is one high school, followed by several middle schools and then many elementary schools.
+Region 3 is organized into three geographically-based pyramids.
+At the top of each pyramid is one high school, followed by a middle school, and then many elementary schools.
 Each layer of the pyramid feeds into the one above.

 Role of Regional Assistant Superintendent